mark-mcdermott/drivetracks-wip-nuxt3/README.md

 }
 ```
   - click Next towards bottom right
-  - for Policy Name, enter `s3-user-policy`
+  - for Policy Name, enter `app-s3-user-policy`
   - click Create Policy towards the bottom right

 #### AWS User
 - click `Users` under Access Management in the left sidebar
   - click `Create User` towards the top right
-  - enter name, something like `app-user`
+  - enter name, something like `app-s3-user` (add this to your `s3-creds.txt` file on your desktop - you'll need it later)
   - click Next
   - under Permissions Options click `Attach policies directly`
-  - in the search bar under Permissions Policies, enter `s3-user-policy` -> this should then show the policy we just created (`s3-user-policy`) uner Policy Name
+  - in the search bar under Permissions Policies, enter `app-s3-user-policy` -> this should then show the policy we just created above (`app-s3-user-policy`) under Policy Name
-  - under Policy Name, click the checkbox to the left of `s3-user-policy`
+  - under Policy Name, click the checkbox to the left of `app-s3-user-policy`
   - click Next
   - click Create User towards the bottom right
 - under Users, click the name of the user we just created (`app-user`)